-A doctor friend once told me to go home, put my feet up and have one small glass of whisky.
+A doctor friend from medical spa palm springs ca once told me to go home, put my feet up and have one small glass of whisky.

 That’s a pretty good example of, ‘a little knowledge can be a dangerous thing,’ so please pay close attention to the rest of the story.

 Anyway, I like lying down, I like whisky andI happened to have a bottle in the house, so I was happy to follow the doctor’s instructions, but it was not the advice I was expecting.